HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 ### Form Setup

-Assume that we already have form with 5 items(data: patient name, DOB, MRN, address, phone) and Patient resource in the Aidbox DB
+Assume that we already have:

+- form with 5 items(data: patient name, DOB, MRN, address, phone)
+- Patient resource in the Aidbox DB

 We should setup items with `populate` expressions.

 > How to find population expression:
 > 1. select widget in the outline
 > 2  click on `populate` checkbox in the widget settings panel
-> 2. in opened section select `Expression` populateion
+> 2. in opened section select `Expression` tab

-For this example we will use `%subject` parameter, which will contains `Patient` resource and FHIRPath expressions to retrieve data.
+For this example we will use:
+- `%subject` parameter, which will contain `Patient` resource
+- `FHIRPath` expressions to retrieve data.

-> subject parameter will be filled with data in population operation
+> `%subject` parameter will be filled with data in population operation

 #### Expressions: